Design

 PvE or PvP?

-A Life on the Edge is very much a 'player vs environment' game where the characters engage in missions, have gunfights and do tiny heists.
 There may be a small degree of antagonism between certain characters but it is not the focus of the game.
 Generally characters will need to be co-operative to succeed but this will not prevent them from having secrets from each other.

 Camp attacks